 Making the most of a rare break in the rain, villages sprinkle the streets with coffee beans.

 After granny-ring/big-ring rollercoasting up and down throughout the day, it’s time for the final descent down to the river at La Balsa, the natural boundary between Ecuador and Peru.
-As usual, I’m issued with the usual warnings.
+As usual, I’m issued with a crescendo of vehement warnings.
 Watch yourself over there, says one man, glaring across the valley, before dramatically re-enacting being shot in the belly.
 Thanks for the positive vibes, man.

 What will I miss from Ecuador?
 I obsess over a snack in each country I ride through.
 Here, it’s been Amor wafer biscuits, a dusty packet of which can be found in even the smallest of village stores.
 And this is my last one, paid for with almost-forgotten coins.